Syncano/website/_posts/2014-12-09-flask-micro-framework-introduction.markdown

 <h2>Example 2: A more complete application</h2>
 While you can just send Python strings to the front-end, it's probably a good idea to send actual html.
 To see how to do this, you will write a slightly more complex Flask app.
 This project lives <a href="https://github.com/EricSchles/example2-intro-to-flask">on github</a>
 <h3>with_templates.py:</h3>
-{% highlight javascript linenos %}from flask import Flask, render_template
+{% highlight javascript linenos=table %}from flask import Flask, render_template

 app = Flask(__name__)